cloudmesh/classes/docs/source/n-resources.rst

 	     sources could be wrong or are incomplete.
 For example are there other locations where you can find the PDF of a paper?

+	     This assignment counts as much as a paper.

 How will you know which citation you need to do?: